wangbincmss/plcontainer/vagrant/README.md

 this mount point in the virtual machine.
 Thus, if you type ``ls /gpdb`` in the virtual machine shell, then you will see the GPDB code that you checked out.

 That's it - GPDB is built, up and running.
-You can login under `gpadmin` user with the password `changeme` and start the psql connection to the database.
+You can open database connection right away with ``psql -d template1`` and start creating your stuff, or run the command ``make installcheck-good`` in ``/gpdb`` directory to run Greenplum tests

 If you are curious how this happened, take a look at the following scripts:
 * `vagrant/centos/vagrant-setup.sh` - this script installs all the packages
-  required for GPDB as dependencies, and also creates `gpadmin` user
+  required for GPDB as dependencies
 * `vagrant/centos/vagrant-build.sh` - this script builds GPDB.
 In case you need to change build options you can change this file and re-create VM by running `vagrant destroy` followed by `vagrant up`
-* `vagrant/centos/vagrant-install.sh` - this script configures OS-level settings
+* `vagrant/centos/vagrant-configure-os.sh` - this script configures OS
-  required for running GPDB
+  parameters required for running GPDB
-* `vagrant/centos/vagrant-install-gpdb.sh` - this script is responsible for GPDB
+* `vagrant/centos/vagrant-install-inner.sh` - this script is responsible for
-  installation
+  GPDB installation

-You can easily go to `vagrant/centos/Vagrantfile` and comment out the calls for any of these scripts at any time to prevent GPDB installation or OS-level congigurations
+You can easily go to `vagrant/centos/Vagrantfile` and comment out the calls for any of these scripts at any time to prevent GPDB installation or OS-level configurations

 Now, you are ready to start GPDB.
-To do that, type in the following commands into the (guest) terminal under `gpadmin` user:
+To do that, type in the following commands into the (guest) terminal:
 ```shell
 DBNAME=$USER
 createdb $DBNAME
 psql $DBNAME
 ```

-You should see a psql prompt that says `gpadmin=#`.
+You should see a psql prompt that says `vagrant=#`.
 At this point, you can open up another shell from the host OS.
 Start another *host* terminal, and go to the vagrant directory by typing `cd gpdb/vagrant`.
 Then, type in `vagrant ssh`.
 From this second guest terminal, you can run GPDB commands like `gpstate`.